Grilled Chicken Pasta in a Tomato Cream Sauce

 - 2 cloves garlic, minced

 - 1/2 cup chicken broth

 - 1 cup heavy cream

 - 6-8 fresh basil leaves, chopped

 - Rinse chicken breasts in cold water.
 Layer between sheets of wax paper and pound to even thickness.
 Season both sides with Montreal Steak seasoning.
 Preheat grill for medium high heat, lightly oil grate, and grill chicken breasts on medium high heat for 6-8 mins each side.
-OR heat 2 tbsp butter and 2 tbsp olive oil in a large skillet over medium heat.
+OR heat 2 tablespoon butter and 2 tablespoon olive oil in a large skillet over medium heat.
 Once the butter and olive oil is nice and hot, add chicken breasts and cook 5 mins each side.
 Set chicken aside to cool.

-- In a large pot, boil water with 1 tbsp salt.
-Add ½ pound penne pasta noodles and boil according to package directions.
+- In a large pot, boil water with 1 tablespoon salt.
+Add 1/2 pound penne pasta noodles and boil according to package directions.
 Heat 2 tablespoons butter and 2 tablespoons olive oil in the skillet over medium heat.
 Add the garlic and cook, stirring occasionally, until garlic is tender, but do not let the garlic turn brown (about 1 minute).
 Add the chicken broth to the pan and allow to reduce by half.
 Meanwhile, slice chicken.